 Transfer Real Property Valued at $50,000 or Less Using California Simplified Probate Procedures

-If the real property is valued at $50,000 or less, one may transfer the property through affidavit.
-The earliest an heir or beneficiary may file an affidavit to transfer real property is six months after the deceased dies.
-After those six months, the heir or beneficiary may file an affidavit in the county in which the deceased lived before he or she died, or if the deceased lived out-of-state, in a county where he or she owned real property.
+If the real property is valued at $50,000 or less, one may transfer the ownership through affidavit.
+The earliest an heir or beneficiary may file an affidavit to transfer real property is six months after the decedent died.
+After those six months, the heir or beneficiary may file an affidavit in the county in which the decedent lived before he or she died, or if the deceased lived out-of-state, in a county where he or she owned real property.
 In order to make use of this process, one must first pay off the deceased’s unsecured debts and funeral costs.
-The affidavit must contain the following information: (1) The deceased’s name; (2) The date and place of deceased’s death; (3) A legal description of the real property and the level of ownership or interest the deceased held in the real property; (4) The gross value of all the deceased’s real property in California that was not jointly owned by the deceased and others, or is subject to liens, or that the deceased lacked full title to, that does not exceed $50,000; (5) Language as provided in the statute stating that there is no probate case pending, or that the personal representative of the estate allowed for the filing of the affidavit; (6) Additional statements as required by law.
+The affidavit must contain the following information: (1) The decedent’s name; (2) The date and place of decedent’s death; (3) A legal description of the real property; (4) The percentage ownership or interest the decedent held in the real estate; (5) Confirmation that the total gross value of all the decedent’s real property in California does not exceed $50,000; (6) Language as provided in the statute stating that there is no probate case pending, or that the personal representative of the estate allowed for the filing of the affidavit; (6) Additional statements as required by law.

 Transfer Real Property Valued at $150,000 or Less Using California Simplified Probate Procedures